 Most coffee grinders use flat burrs, which consist of a metal disc, usually steel, with a series of plates around it.
 Alternatively, there are conical burrs, one larger and one smaller, with a shape that resembles a toothed cylinder and which are mounted one inside the other.

 Let's debunk a myth: there is not a great discrepancy at a practical level between the two, the choice is mainly related to personal preferences and the productive tradition of the company that makes the coffee grinder.
 However, there are some differences, and it is useful to know them to understand how to choose a coffee grinder.

-If flat millstones are used, it is important that they are perfectly parallel to each other, to avoid losing the optimal particulate distribution for espresso extraction.
-In the case of conical mills, however, the quality of the distribution will be guaranteed only if the millstones are perfectly concentric, with the axis coinciding.
+If flat burrs are used, it is important that they are perfectly parallel to each other, to avoid losing the optimal particulate distribution for espresso extraction.
+In the case of conical burrs, however, the quality of the distribution will be guaranteed only if the burrs are perfectly concentric, with the axis coinciding.
 Consequently, regardless of the chosen form, it is essential to rely on high-level manufacturing companies, able to position the burrs very precisely at the factory level, through specific mechanical processes.

 There are additional aspects to consider when questioning how to choose a coffee grinder.
 Ease of use is one of these.
 Not all baristas have the time or the interest to study complex interfaces, full of functions and requiring study and skills to be used.
 Simplicity is particularly important in all those products, which are still not widespread in specific reference markets, such as on demand in Italy.
 An immediate and intuitive approach helps to overcome the diffidence and immediately understand the new advantages and new possibilities.